emre-isik/DEWPython/README.md

 V 2.0.1

 Automatic input function updated (2022/10/30).
 Now you can use it in the form as shown in `examples/auto-input-example.ipynb`.
+Beware: this is a beta release.
+You can use it only by cloning this repository into your local disk, then importing DEWPython according to the location of the cloned repository.

 ## Getting Started